Arashmoez/Dockter/README.md

 `dockter` is a Python project designed to help with Docker-related workflows.

-> Short description: Add one sentence here explaining exactly what dockter does.
+> dockter is a powerfull tool that for automating Dockerfiles and docker compose files

 ## Features